-The Blue LED which shines through the Red Gate LED in the 'e' of the Devil Fish logo has three purposes.
+The Blue LED which shines through the Red Gate LED in the 'e' of the Devil Fish logo has five functions:

-- 1. Displaying the firmware version as described above. - 2.
-Indicating the status of "Front Panel" operations the pressing and releasing of the BACK and TAP buttons. - 3.
+- 1. Acknowledging the Initialise all Parameters command, as described above. - 2.
+Displaying the firmware version. as described above. - 3.
+Indicating the status of "Front Panel" operations the pressing and releasing of the BACK and TAP buttons. - 4.
 Indicating successfully received MIDI In messages with brief flashes, as described in the section below The Blue LED.
 This function is normally on, except for when "Front Panel" operation is in progress.

 The Blue LED circuit may cause very slight interference with the audio output.
-It can be disabled, for purpose 3, by turning the machine on with the TAP button pressed, and the BACK button not pressed.
+Its operation for function 5 above can be disabled, by turning the machine on with the TAP button pressed, and the BACK button not pressed.